int19h/jbomohi/dict/mugle/comments.md

 After al we have {makfa} with {te makfa fi no da} as the sorcerer doing zero magic. or {makfa tolcertu} etc.

+## 2014-01-15T05:17:34Z — krtisfranks (comment 890, in reply to 885)

+Re: .oi

+gleki wrote:
+> definitely a slang.
+>
+> After al we have {makfa} with {te makfa fi no da} as the sorcerer doing
+> zero magic. or {makfa tolcertu} etc.

+I marked it as "jargon".

+"Sorcerer" and "lacking magical ability" do not quite capture all of the nuances of the word.
+The word more generally means "an outsider"/"someone who is not in the know" and implies: 1) such a person, 2) something that is in-the-know (a culture, a group, an individual, or information), and 3) a culture to which the first person belongs or which they reflect in their Muggleness.
+Building up such a concept is rather difficult using only pre-existing words and constructs.

+Lots of gismu overlap semantically somewhat, by the way.